RyuZinOh/watchCom/README.md

 3. Set Up the Environment according to mysql
 4. Set Up the Database - watchcom [use xampp recommended]
 5. php artisan migrate
-6. beign to serve locally
+6. begin to serve locally

 # do i need help?